caiks/WBOT02/README.md

 The detail around the face is considerably reduced.

-Although, multi-scale was introduced to enhanced feature detection, based on the idea that foreground objects might have a greater range of scales than background, it may, in fact, be diluting features.
-For example, the film directors may have used a fairly fixed set of shots making some scales less common.
+Although multi-scale was introduced to enhance feature detection, based on the idea that foreground objects might have a greater range of scales than background, it may, in fact, be diluting features.
+For example, the film directors may have used a fairly fixed set of shots, making some scales less common.
 In *model* 66, [above](#model066), we used [`view_event_lengths_by_scale`](#view_event_lengths_by_scale) to compare the scales.
-Running for *model* 67 -
+These are the results for *model* 67 -
 ```
 cd ~/WBOT02_ws
 ./WBOT02 view_event_lengths_by_scale model067